roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   In class she sat pensively, trying not to move or press down upon the bad thing in her bottom.
 Even so, it was a constant reminder of her lowly position.
 No longer was she a figure of authority, or even a free willed responsible adult.
 She was now a young student's sex object, something to be played with.
 From now on she would be submitting to his every whim, obeying his every command.

   As a sex slave all her inhibitions had been lifted, as responsibility for her actions shifted to him, her master.
 Every time she fidgeted upon the seat it was a stark reminder that she was his submissive sex slave.
 The thrill of it kept her so hot she shivered in anticipation of what she might submit to tonight.
-Report_Story #1